Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 HTS leader Ahmed al-Sharaa, who has now dropped his nom de guerre, Abu Mohammed al-Jolani, has asked public services to resume, and many medical workers have heeded that call, says Dr. Mohammed Abdelkareem, a gastroenterologist.

 “We are not scared about the new rulers,” he says.
 “On the contrary, people are happy.
-If people don’t show up it is not out of fear, but lack of transport.”
+If people don’t show up, it is not out of fear, but lack of transport.”

 At the same time, the composition of the new government – comprising only bearded men – has sparked dissent online, expressed by the hashtag “this government does not represent me.”
-Voicing such discontent – felt not only by minorities but also by Sunni Muslims, from whose ranks HTS draws its fighters – marks a major break with the past, when a Facebook post could get you arrested.
+Voicing such discontent – felt not only by minorities but also by Sunni Muslims, from whose ranks HTS draws its fighters – marks a major break with the past, when a Facebook post could get one arrested.

 Whether such freedoms will take root is not yet clear.
 One son of former military officers who gave the name Nowar took his wife and daughter to enjoy fireworks and revolutionary singing at Ummayad Square in central Damascus Thursday evening.

 His parents are very happy, but also worried about Islamic governance, he says.
-“People can’t accept seeing (Islamist) flags on the streets.”
+“People can’t accept seeing [Islamist] flags on the streets.”

 Nowar himself is optimistic, despite contradictory signals.
-Syrian State TV, now under the control of HTS, puts the group’s black and white Islamist banner above the new three-starred Syrian national flag onscreen.
+Syrian state TV, now under the control of HTS, puts the group’s black-and-white Islamist banner above the new three-starred Syrian national flag on-screen.
 But it has stopped playing the Islamist songs that were popularized by Sunni Islamist hard-liners.

 Competing factions